golden3point14/SpaceX14/README.md

 Visualizing ftrace data.
 Web application based, using Node.js frameworks.

-IMPORTANT NOTE: After pulling for the first time, ALWAYS CHOOSE A NEW FILE FIRST!
+IMPORTANT NOTE: After pulling a new update, ALWAYS CHOOSE A NEW FILE the first time you run it!

 ## Instructions